Absolute First Album: Background

-T-ara's debut was made amid an influx of girl groups on the Korean pop music scene, and a writer for weekly magazine SisaIN remarked that the old-school trot influence of "Lie" did little to appeal to core consumers of the girl group market; those who found nostalgia in 1990s groups like S.E.S. and Fin.K.L.
+T-ara's debut was made amid an influx of girl groups on the Korean pop music scene.
+A writer for weekly magazine SisaIN remarked that the old-school trot influence of "Lies" did little to appeal to core consumers of the girl group market; those who found nostalgia in 1990s groups like S.E.S. and Fin.K.L.
 The group utilized a "girlish and pure" image during its run.
 T-ara would find wider success with their Supernova collaboration "TTL (Time to Love)", a track influenced by southern hip hop.
 The single was marketed as a "180-degree transformation" of the group, who took on a "sexier" image compared to their debut.